R2PRIS Radicalisation Prevention in Prisons

 You can see the photos of the event here and video of the initial presentation of Commissioner Jourová here.

-Certification & training calendar
+Certification & training

 HV Helicopter View - prison governors | FBOG Frontline Behavioural Observation Guidelines - frontline staff | IRS Individual Radicalisation Screening - technical staff